triton-inference-server/server/docs/getting_started/llm.md

 17. ## Download the Phi-3 tokenizer

 Login to Hugging Face (with User Access Tokens) to get the Phi-3 tokenizer.
-This isn’t necessary but helps with interpreting token metrics from prompts and responses.
+This step is not necessary but helps with interpreting token metrics from prompts and responses.
 If you skip this step, be sure to remove the --tokenizer flag from the GenAI-Perf script in Step 18.

     git lfs install
     git clone https://huggingface.co/microsoft/Phi-3-mini-4k-instruct